 Over a century later, the modern assembly line is still the main arm of the global manufacturing industry.
 Ford’s model has withstood the test of time and is still proving to be an efficient process.
 But it’s not done evolving yet.

 Today, there are still many challenges facing manufacturing executives as they work to optimize the assembly line.
 The majority of these problems center on the speed and accuracy of production.
 Manufacturing facilities need to create quality products, and they need to do so in a time- and cost-efficient manner.
 In order to keep the manufacturing process strong, executives must constantly innovate to reduce waste, speed up automated processes, and ensure that enterprise quality management remains unhindered.
 With the cost of poor quality so high today, companies have so much to gain by investing in and prioritizing quality in their assembly lines.

 Statistical Process Control Software Meets Modern Needs

 Most crucial to effective enterprise quality management is the ability to receive instant feedback on automated processes.
 Manufacturing executives cannot wait until a product is packaged and sent out to vendors in order to realize that the quality does not conform to expected standards.
 Now, using statistical process control (SPC) software, assembly line processes can be adjusted in a timely fashion as soon as product variation is detected, preventing future recalls, customer complaints, and other unforeseen issues in the field.

 Aside from the necessity of instant feedback, today’s assembly lines require technology to meet the demands of an ever-growing mobile workforce.
-Manufacturing executives are constantly on the go, and need access to data in real time no matter where they are.
+Manufacturing executives are constantly on the go, and need access to real-time data no matter where they are.
 Whether they are at a conference in Beijing or a manufacturing facility in Chicago, there is no time for latency when it comes to receiving feedback from the production line and across the enterprise.
-With access to software via the cloud, executives can receive streamlined information directly to mobile devices such as cell phones, tablets and more.
+With access to SPC software via the cloud, executives can receive streamlined information directly to mobile devices such as cell phones, tablets and more.
 This way, important decisions can be made using quality metrics in real time.